Joakim-Andersson/Seasonal-produce/README.md

 It was built using React as the frontend and Express.js for the backend, which calls the data from the Edamam API.

 ## Idea
-This app shows vegetables and produce that are seasonal, and allows the user to find vegan recipes based on these.
+This app shows vegetables and produce that are seasonal to scandnavia, and allows users to find vegan recipes based on these.
 Depending on which season a user visits the site they will be see different vegetables, which will always make the site inspirational and relevant.

 ## Tech stack
 - React JS
 - CSS
 - Express.JS + CORS
 - Node Fetch

+## Roadmap

+I would like to include the possibility to check for the location of the user, and then give suggestions based on their season.
+Right now having trouble finding an API that has info about local produce.

+The suggestions for each month now comes from an array in the same file.
+This shuld be moved to its own text-file when more information is gathered.

 # Getting Started with Create React App